 Since the process rarely makes materials significantly harder (if it does, there was something very wrong with the heat treat), the term “Cryogenic Hardening” is also confusing, inaccurate, and does not convey the full impact of what cryogenic processing can do.

-In the same light, the term “stress relieving” also indicates a specific process, and the use of cryogenics covers much more than stress relieving.
-As far as calling it “Deep Cryogenic Treatment”, anyone who is familiar with cryogenic science will know that -300ºF is not very deep into the cryogenic range, which starts at -244ºF according to the Cryogenic Society of America.
-Besides that, we are currently experimenting with temperatures down to -450ºF, which is deep cryogenics, as it is very close to absolute zero.
+“Deep Cryogenic Treatment” is a term that is currently being used by the scientific community to describe cryogenic treatment.
+It is used in most research projects done by colleges, universities and industry.
+As such it will probably become the dominant name of the process although anyone who is familiar with cryogenic science will know that -300ºF is not very deep into the cryogenic range, which starts at -244ºF according to the Cryogenic Society of America.
+Controlled Thermal Processing is currently experimenting with temperatures down to -450ºF, which is deep cryogenics, as it is very close to absolute zero.